Enhancement Tools¶

 Defaults: this button resets all settings to default values.

-The Blur Tool is dedicated to soft an image.
+The digiKam Blur tool is used to blur or soften an image.

-Sometimes an image is too crisp for your purposes.
+Sometimes an image is too sharp for your purposes.
 The solution is to blur it a bit: fortunately blurring an image is much easier than sharpening it.
 Select the Blur Tool with the

-This fantastic restoration filter is a development providing unprecedented possibilities in the public domain to remove lots of unwanted stuff from your images.
+This fantastic restoration filter is a public domain tool developed to remove lots of unwanted stuff from your images.
 It is well adapted to deal with degraded images suffering from Gaussian noise, film grain, scratches or compression artifacts and local degradations usually encountered in digital (original or digitized) images.
-The smoothing happens along the image curvatures, thus preserving the meaningful content much alike our human eye would want it.
+The smoothing used by the tool is applied along the image features, thus preserving the most meaningful image content.

-None: Using most common default filter settings not optimized for any particular purpose.
+None: Sets most common default filter settings not optimized for any particular purpose.

-Reduce Uniform Noise: Optimum settings for image noise due to sensors.
+Reduce Uniform Noise: Optimum settings for reducing image noise due to sensors.

 Reduce JPEG Artifacts: JPEG’s compression is not perfect, in fact for some types of images it is far from it.
-As a lossy compression algorithm, there are some compression “artifacts” - slight defaults showing in the decompressed image.
-This setting aims at correcting this problem.
+As a lossy compression algorithm, there are some compression “artifacts” - slight defects showing in the decompressed image.
+This setting aims at reducing these artifacts.

 Reduce Texturing: Optimized to remove artifacts from scanning, digitizing or Moire patterns.

-If you want to set filter parameters for finer adjustments, use General and Advanced Settings tabs:
+If you want to set filter parameters for finer adjustments, use the General and Advanced Settings tabs:

-Detail Preservation p [0, 100]: this controls the preservation of the curvatures (features).
-A low value forces an equal smoothing across the image, whereas bigger values preferably smooth the homogeneous regions and leaves the details sharper.
-A value of 0.9 should well preserve details so that no sharpening is required afterwards.
-Note that Detail Preservation must be always inferior to Anisotropy.
+Detail Preservation [0, 1]: this controls the preservation of features in the image.
+A low value forces an equal smoothing across the image, whereas bigger values preferably smooth the homogeneous regions, leaving sharper details.
+A value of 0.9 does a good job of preserving details so that no sharpening is required afterwards.
+Note that Detail Preservation setting must be always less than the Anisotropy setting.

-Smoothing [0, 500]: this sets the maximum overall smoothing factor (when p defines the relative smoothing).
-Set it according to the noise level.
+Smoothing [0, 500]: this sets the maximum overall smoothing factor, while Detail Preservation defines the relative smoothing.
+Set this value based on the noise levels in the image.

 Regularity [0, 100]: this parameter is concerned with the uniformity of the smoothing.
 Imagine the smoothing process as a combing of the image.
 Then the Regularity would correspond to the size of the comb.
 The bigger this value, the more even the overall smoothing will be.
-This is necessary when much noise is present since it is then difficult to estimate the local geometry.
-Also if you want to achieve a ‘van Gogh’ turbulence effect, setting it higher than 3 is recommended.
+This term is required when there is a lot of noise in the image, making it difficult to estimate the local features in the scene.
+Setting a Regularity value higher than 3 produces an interesting ‘van Gogh’ turbulence effect.

 Filter Iterations: number of times the blurring algorithm is applied.
 Usually 1 or 2 is sufficient.

-Angular Step da [5, 90]: angular integration of the anisotropy alpha.
-If alpha is chosen small, da should also be chosen small.
-But beware, small angles result in long runs!
-Choose it as large as you can accept.
+Angular Step [5, 90]: angular integration of the anisotropy alpha.
+If alpha is chosen small, the Angular Step should also be chosen small.
+But beware that small angles result in long runs!
+So choose a value as large as you can accept.

 Integral Step [0.1, 10]: spatial integration step width in terms of pixels.
 Should remain less than 1 (sub-pixel smoothing) and never be higher than 2.